-- Between 62% and 74% of the total on-target compensation of our Named Executive Officers is performance-based compensation directly tied to Company financial, operational or strategic performance goals. - We introduced the use of performance shares which are earned, if at all, after a three-year performance period based on the achievement of performance goals relating to the Company's compound annual growth rate in sales and cumulative operating income over the three-year performance period. - The 2010 long-term incentive program is comprised of a combination of stock options and performance shares in order to reinforce the Compensation Committee's objective of making long-term incentive awards "at risk" so that the level of compensation actually earned depends on the Company's performance against specified financial, operational and strategic goals, and is directly tied to stockholder value. - With one exception, the base salaries for each of our executive officers remained unchanged in 2010 based on the fact that the base salaries fell within a range consistent with industry benchmark data and our executive compensation philosophy.
-In the case of our Chief Financial Officer, he received an 8% increase in base pay to reflect his functional progression into the Chief Financial Officer role. - · We have stock ownership guidelines for our directors and executive officers. - · Our equity award and our annual variable cash incentive award agreements incorporate forfeiture and recoupment provisions. - · Our equity plans expressly prohibit re-pricing awards without stockholder approval.
+- Between 86% and 78% of the total on-target compensation of our Named Executive Officers is performance-based compensation directly tied to Company financial, operational or strategic performance goals. - We introduced the use of performance shares which are earned, if at all, after a three-year performance period based on the achievement of performance goals relating to the Company's compound annual growth rate in sales and cumulative operating income over the three-year performance period. - The 2012 long-term incentive program is comprised of a combination of stock options and performance shares in order to reinforce the Compensation Committee's objective of making long-term incentive awards variable so that the level of compensation actually earned depends on the Company's performance against specified financial, operational and strategic goals, and is directly tied to stockholder value. - With two exceptions, the base salaries for each of our executive officers remained unchanged in 2012 based on the fact that the base salaries fell within a range consistent with industry benchmark data and our executive compensation philosophy.
+In the case of our Chief Financial Officer, he received a 5.24% increase in base pay to reflect his functional progression into the Chief Financial Officer role.
+In the case of our Chief Executive Officer, he received a raise of 4.35%. - · We have stock ownership guidelines for our directors and executive officers. - Our equity award and our annual variable cash incentive award agreements incorporate forfeiture and recoupment provisions. - Our equity plans expressly prohibit re-pricing awards without stockholder approval.

-We believe that our executive compensation philosophy, our core compensation objectives and our compensation programs, practices and policies have resulted in executive compensation decisions that have appropriately incentivized the achievement of financial goals that, despite recent challenging economic conditions, have benefited our Company and our stockholders and are expected to drive long-term stockholder value over time.
-For example, in 2010:
+We believe that our executive compensation philosophy, our core compensation objectives and our compensation programs, practices and policies have resulted in executive compensation decisions that have appropriately incentivized the achievement of financial goals that have benefited our Company and our stockholders and are expected to drive long-term stockholder value over time.